 2. The local conference or local field/mission, a united organized body of churches in a state, province, or territory.
+(See p. xxii.)

-3. The union conference or union field/mission, a united body of conferences or fields within a larger territory.
+3. The union conference or union mission, a united body of conferences, missions, or fields within a larger territory.